TheCaptain989/radarr-striptracks/README.md

 Because the script is not called from within Radarr or Sonarr, expect the following behavior while in Batch Mode:
 * *The file name must be specified on the command line.*<br/>(The `-f` option places the script in Batch Mode)
 * *No audio or subtitles language detection occurs.*<br/>Both the audio and subtitles languages must be specified on the command line.
-* *The `:org` language code in meaningless.*<br/>The original video langauge cannot be determined without the Radarr database.
+* *The `:org` language code is meaningless.*<br/>The original video language cannot be determined without the Radarr database.
 * *The resultant MKV embedded title attribute is set to the basename of the file minus the extension.*<br/>The canonical name of the movie/TV show cannot otherwise be determined.
 * *Radarr or Sonarr APIs are not called and their database is not updated.*<br/>This may require a manual rescan of converted videos.
 * *Original video files are deleted.*<br/>The Recycle Bin function is not available.